Unable to sleep

 Caffeinated Foods

+Something that may not occur to you is the idea that our genes can impact the way that we respond to caffeine.
+Biological variations in specific genes can significantly influence how even a small dose of caffeine affects your sleep.
 The influence of your genes on your response to caffeine is quite significant and cannot be ignored.
 Do you have trouble getting good sleep even after consuming just a small amount of caffeine?
-If so, it may be worth finding out if you are genetically predisposed to respond differently to others.
+If that’s the case, you may want to find out whether your genes make you respond differently from others.

-Something to bear in mind is that if you don’t sleep well, you may be tempted to drink coffee, or so-called energy drinks, to keep yourself awake and focused during the day.
+Keep in mind that poor sleep may tempt you to reach for coffee or energy drinks to stay awake and focused during the day.
 Unfortunately, this will have a counterintuitive effect, disrupting your night-time sleep.
+If you're struggling with insomnia, it's best to avoid caffeine in the evening or maybe completely.

 Spicy foods